gohypergiant/redux-handbook/sections/redux-cli.md

 Notice that action types are automatically added with a namespace via the `<name>` value (in this case "TODO").

+This tool is absolutely invaluable for saving a precious time when developing an application with `redux`.
+It also makes it incredibly easy to follow all of the rules outlined in this handbook.
+If you have recommendations or ideas please feel free to [contribute](https://github.com/blackpixel/redux-cli/blob/master/CONTRIBUTING.md) to the project!

 ## Creating Individual State Files

 `redux-cli` also gives you the ability to create individual state files: